DigitalPasts/DigitalPasts.github.io/docs/publications.md

 ## <i class="fas fa-book"></i> Scientific Publications

+Shmuel Clark, Mark Altaweel, and Shai Gordin.
+(2022).
+Urbanscape, Land Use Change and Centralization in the Region of Uruk, Southern Mesopotamia from the 2nd to 1st Millennium BCE.
+In: _Land_ 11, no. 11: 1955. <a href="https://doi.org/10.3390/land11111955" target="_blank"><i class="fas fa-external-link-square-alt"></i></a>

 Shai Gordin, Avital Romach, & Shmuel Clark.
-(Accepted).
+(2022).
 MAPA: A Linked Open Data Gazetteer of the Southern Babylonian Landscape.
-In: _Interdisciplinary Digital Engagement in Arts & Humanities (IDEAH)_.
+In: _Interdisciplinary Digital Engagement in Arts & Humanities (IDEAH)_<a href="https://doi.org/10.21428/f1f23564.8d442eea" target="_blank"><i class="fas fa-external-link-square-alt"></i></a>

+Adéla Hamplová, David Franc, Josef Pavlíček, Avital Romach, and Shai Gordin.
+(2022).
+Cuneiform Reading Using Computer Vision Algorithms.
+In: _Proceedings of the 2022 5th International Conference on Signal Processing and Machine Learning (SPML '22)_.
+Association for Computing Machinery, New York, NY, USA, 242–245. <a href="https://doi.org/10.1145/3556384.3556421" target="_blank"><i class="fas fa-external-link-square-alt"></i></a>

 Shai Gordin and Avital Romach (2022).
 Optical Character Recognition for Complex Scripts: A Case-study in Cuneiform.
 In: DH 2022, Tokyo, Japan 25-29 July 2022. long paper. <a href="https://dh2022.adho.org/" target="_blank"><i class="fas fa-external-link-square-alt"></i></a>